bitspittle/droidcon-sf-24/site/src/jsMain/resources/markdown/sections/intro/Caution.md

 * <span style="color:orange">**Not 1.0 yet!**</span>
 * ${Kobweb} is *not* a shared UI framework
-* Documentation is OK, not great
+* Documentation is OK, could be better
-* A lot to learn for total beginners

 {{{ SpeakerNotes